yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/ysql-vertx-pg-client.md

 ## CRUD operations

-The following sections demonstrate how to perform common tasks required for Java application development.
+The following sections demonstrate how to perform common tasks required for Java application development using the Vert.x PG Client.

 To start building your application, make sure you have met the [prerequisites](../#prerequisites).
 {{< note title="Note" >}}